-Dr Samuel Twumasi-Ankrah is the founding President of Heritage Christian College (HCC), the premier Christian university in Ghana sponsored by Churches of Christ and accredited by the National Accreditation Board.
+Dr Samuel Twumasi-Ankrah is the founding President of Heritage Christian College, the premier Christian university in Ghana sponsored by Churches of Christ and accredited by the Ghana Tertiary Education Commission (GTEC)

 Sam and Theresa, his wife, are blessed with their son Kwame, daughter Nshira and Rejoice, a foster daughter.
 He states his philosophy of life as follows:

 “Some live their life purposely to make gains and name;

 Others live their life to make contribution;

 In the end, some die and become dust; Others, gold dust.

 So the greatest use of life is to spend it for something that outlasts life.”